 This hypothesis includes six research questions aimed at understanding the waiver's impact on the costs of care.
+The underlying set of research questions reflect the goal of having an increase in spending on SUD services accompanied by a decrease in downstream acute care services like emergency room visits, inpatient stays and hospital readmissions.
+The desired end result is in overall decrease in healthcare spending.
 Of the six questions, the Interim Evaluation analyzed two; the remaining required additional data and transformations that were not available at the time of preparing this report.
 They will be included in the Summative Evaluation.